 Instructions

-- Make a blonde roux.
-Place 6 tablespoon of butter inside dutch oven over medium heat.
+• Make a blonde roux.
+Place 6 tbsp of butter inside dutch oven over medium heat.
 Once melted, whisk in the flour and cook for 1 minute.